-Since 1988, JAPONICA PARTNERS has built our track record by creating transformational investments with low risk high return.
+Since 1987, JAPONICA PARTNERS has built our track record by creating transformational investments with low risk high return.
 Our culture is to see what others do not see and to use “education-education-education” to accomplish what others believe is impossible.

-For internal management purposes, Japonica measures its investment track record according to the best practice Global Investment Performance Standards (GIPS).
-Japonica’s average return multiple is 4.6x with a 94% IRR and initial estimated downside return of 1.9x.
+For internal management purposes, Japonica measures its equity investments according to the best practice Global Investment Performance Standards (GIPS).
+Japonica’s investment track record is an average 94% IRR and 4.6x return multiple on its equity and fixed income with initial estimated downside return of 1.9x.

 In the early 1980s, Japonica’s founder, while in the corporate finance department at Goldman, Sachs & Co, created a powerfully insightful family of financial performance indicators called Value Created/Destroyed (VCD) using stock and flow financial statement numbers.
 VCD financial performance indicators were first used by our founder to brief Goldman’s management committee on the firm’s most challenging corporate and government capital commitment situations.
 VCD indicators have been at the heart of all Japonica’s transformational investments.
 The public sector derivative of VCD, Citizens’ Wealth, provides significantly better historical and comparative insights into sovereign government financial performance.

 All of Japonica’s transformational investments demonstrate a strong commitment to and track record of embracing environment, social, and corporate governance (ESG) global best practices.

 Japonica Partners philanthropic affiliate, The Charles & Agnes Kazarian Foundation, is named after our founder’s grandparents who were survivors of the Armenian genocide and has a core competency to improve public financial management (PFM) and financial literacy.
 The Kazarian Foundation is funded solely by affiliates of Japonica Partners and had spending since founding plus fiscal year-end 2019 assets of over a quarter-billion US dollars.